URL Rewriting

 xslt.stylesheet

-The path to the XSL stylesheet.
-Relative paths will be resolved against the current request URI, absolute paths against the context of the web application (/exist).
-To reference a stylesheet which is stored in the database, use an XML:DB URI like xmldb:exist:///db/styles/myxsl.xsl.
+The path to the XSLT stylesheet.
+Relative paths will be resolved against the current request URL, absolute paths against the context of the web application (/exist).
+To reference a stylesheet which is stored in the database, use an XML:DB URL like xmldb:exist:///db/styles/myxsl.xslt.

 xslt.input

 Contains the name of a request attribute from which the input to the transformation process should be taken.
-The input has to be a valid eXist XQuery sequence.
+The input has to be a valid eXist-db XQuery Sequence.

-This attribute is usually combined with xquery.attribute provided by XQueryServlet and allows passing data between the two without additional serialization/parsing overhead.
+This attribute is usually combined with the xquery.attribute attribute provided by XQueryServlet and allows passing data between the two without additional serialization or deserialization overhead.

 xslt.user

-The name of the eXist user to read and apply the stylesheet.
+The name of the eXist -db user account to use when reading and executing the stylesheet.

 xslt.password

 XSLTServlet will attempt to map all other request attributes starting with the prefix xslt. into stylesheet parameters.
 So, for example, if you set a request attribute xslt.myattr it will be available within the stylesheet as parameter $xslt.myattr.
-For security reasons, this is the only way to pass request parameters into the stylesheet: use the controller query to transform the request parameter into a request attribute and pass that to the view.
+For security reasons, this is the only way to pass request parameters into the stylesheet; you can use your controller.xq to transform a HTTP Request parameter into a request attribute and pass that on to the view.